25+ DEI metrics and KPIs you should be tracking in 2025 to improve inclusivity at work

 Measuring Diversity, Equity, and Inclusion success is a crucial step in assessing the impact of your efforts and ensuring continuous improvement.
 It involves a combination of quantitative and qualitative approaches, along with specific key performance indicators (KPIs), to gauge progress effectively.

-Utilize DEI metrics: tracking progress
+Utilize DEI metrics: Tracking progress

 DEI metrics serve as your primary barometer for measuring success.
 These metrics encompass diversity, equity, and inclusion factors.